 We do our immune-boosting smoothie because it’s easiest for us!
 But a nice healthy breakfast of any variety will do.

-Stretching/free movement, writing a gratitude list, and quick 10 minute meditation to set the intention for the day.
+Stretching/free movement (6 yoga poses to do with your child here), writing a gratitude list, and quick 10-minute meditation to set the intention for the day.
 There are a ton of meditation videos for kids on YouTube or use the Calm app.
 Make sure to drink a glass of water after meditating!

 9:30 Free Play

-Puzzles, toys, books, coloring – kids choice!
-All activities must be cleaned up before starting new activity.
+Puzzles, toys, books, coloring – kids’ choice!
+All activities must be cleaned up before starting a new activity.

 Waffles and honey, Greek yogurt and berries, a banana with almond butter, or another healthy snack.
 Avoid sugary foods to keep the immune system strong.